guides you to the best local dishes & drinks in

-Where: We were thrilled to find Mike’s Peanuts at the Saturday Marion Square farmers market (Meeting St. at Calhoun St., map), having tasted boiled peanuts before.
+Where: Already boiled-peanut converts, we were thrilled to find Mike’s Peanuts at the Saturday Marion Square farmers market (Meeting St. at Calhoun St., map).
 Mike’s uses only South Carolina peanuts and serves them straight outta the pot.
-He also sells them deep-fried, which we imagine really can’t be bad.
+He also sells them deep-fried, which wcouldn't try but imagine are tasty.

 When: Saturdays, April-Nov., 8am-2pm

 Order: Boiled peanuts are sold here for $4/pound, either regular or Cajun.
 Samples are offered, and while we liked the extra spice of the Cajuns, we had to go for the traditional variety.
 Super creamy, addictively salty, and served hot, that pound of nuts didn’t stand a chance for long.